 Any release is monitored, detected and reported.
 Monitoring requirements are evaluated with consideration of the probability and severity of a radiological emission and are based on Normal Operating Levels, Maximum Probable Emission Rates and Derived Release Limits.
-Control monitoring is in place for effluent streams with higher risk and compliance monitoring is in place for effluent streams with lower risk.
+Control monitoring is in place for effluent streams with higher risk and compliance monitoring is in place for effluent streams with higher risk and compliance monitoring is in place for effluent streams with lower risk.
 The effluent monitoring program is reviewed on an annual basis and updated following any changes to operations or an update to the ERA [2].